leafspark/AutoGGUF/CONTRIBUTING.md

 ### Your First Code Contribution

+You can find issues labeled with "good first issue" in the Issues tab as a starting point.
+Code refactors and optimizations are also appreciated, although if there's a vulnrability please report it privately in the Security tab.
+For feature PRs, please make a discussion first to make sure your feature can be added and continously maintained.

 1. Fork the repo
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Install pre-commit: (`pip install pre-commit`)